DuttonLab/RB-TnSeq-Microbial-interactions/README.md

   ### Part II: Averaging gene fitness values across replicates

-Associated script: Averaging_Replicates.R
+Associated script: Script2_Averaging_Replicates.R

 This script allows you to investigate correlation between your biological replicates and to average the normalized genes fitness values across the replicates.

 Averaged genes fitness values are calculated as the weighted average of replicate gene fitness.
-Then, for each condition, average gene fitness values are corrected by the mean of the replicate mean.
-Finally, each gene fitness distribution is centered around the mode.

 #### Inputs:
+•	*If you have the same T0 for all your conditions*:

-  * the **.RData generated for each replicate in Script I**.
-It should be 3 different .RData files
+  *  **the .RData generated for each replicate in Script I** --> it should be 3 different .RData files

+•	*If you have used different T0s for your conditions*:
+You first need to run the .RData files generated in Script 1 for each replicates and sets of T0 in Multiple_T0s.R

+  * **the .RData generated in Multiple_T0s.R**

 #### Parameters:

 In this script you have to specify 1 parameter:

 * **Org_locId**: “Num” if the locusId of the genes in your gene.GC file are numerics, “Char” if they are character.
+* **multiT**: “TRUE” if you had different T0s for different conditions of the same replicate and had to use Multiple_T0s.R; “FALSE” if you had the same T0s for all the conditions in the replicate and directly load the .RData from Script1

 #### Outputs:

 An RData object containing (along with all the plots):
 1. *Final_gene_Fitness*: table containing the final averaged and normalized gene fitness values for all the genes in each condition
-2. *Mean_corrected_averageF*: table containing the average gene fitness corrected by the mean of the replicate mean (not centered around the mode)
-3. *Average_fitness*: table containing the weighted average gene fitness across replicates (not corrected by mean nor centered around mode)
+2. *Average_fitness*: table containing the inverse-variance weighted average gene fitness across replicates and associated standard deviation
-4. *Correlation_table_fit*: table containing for each condition the Pearson correlation coefficient for all pairwise comparisons of replicates
+3. *Correlation_table_fit*: table containing for each condition the Pearson correlation coefficient for all pairwise comparisons of replicates as well as the Spearman and Lin's coefficient
 5. *AllReplicate*: single table containing the normalized gene fitness values for each replicate
-6. *mean1*, *mean2* and *mean3*: the means of gene fitness in Replicates 1,2 and 3
-7. *genes.tab*: gene.GC file
+6. *genes.tab*: gene.GC file

 #### Functions: